 The member of staff must use his or her judgment about how genuine or serious the case is.
 The student should not be sent unaccompanied if it is not considered safe to do so.
-The student sent must have her planner signed by the member of staff sending her.

 The SMWO will keep a record of all pupils attending the medical room - the time of referral, the reason, the referring member of staff, and the time of return or other action taken.
-Appendix 2.
 This information will be recorded centrally on SIMs.